 Funds generated from recyclables are used for staff welfare.

 Batu Batu employs a specially designed and built sewage system where all sewage and grey water are treated and released back into the ground to replenish our ground water wells.

 We are currently working on an upgrade to the system with the help of our friends at ECOSOFTT (Eco Solutions for Tomorrow Today) and are part-way through (approx. 60%) the build of a new sewage treatment plant which will allow us to recycle our water for irrigation, flushing and with a little extra treatment drinking.
-This upgrade includes the use of earthworms to filter the waste water as well as more traditional aeration.
+This upgrade includes the use of earthworms to filter the waste water.
 Fertiliser will be a by-product of water treatment which can be used in our organic food garden.
 The upgrade should also reduce the power requirements as compared to our current system.

 Below are proposed future projects which we aim to start throughout 2018/19.

 The resort aims to reduce its waste, recycle more and continue to clean-up on and around the island.